-You have one week (from the due date) to inquire about your grade on an exam, assignment, or team project.
+You have three days (from the due date) to inquire about your grade on an exam, assignment, or team project.
 The exception to this is the final exam were inquiring may extend into the new term.
 The purpose is to resolve any issue during the term and not wait until the last week of the term.
-You are required to check your email, grades, assignments, and announcements four (4) times a week in the Canvas Learning System.
+Check your grades weekly in the Canvas Learning System.

-EUID ACCESS AND PASSWORDS
+FUID ACCESS AND PASSWORDS

 Enterprise User Identification numbers (EUID's) and passwords are required to access this course.
 It is the student's responsibility to maintain a current EUID number and password.
 Keep in mind that the University will time out passwords every 120 days for security reasons.
-You may reset your password at https://ams.unt.edu.
+You may reset your password at https://ams.untsystem.edu.